TSPC: A Two-Stage Phoneme-Centric Architecture for code-switching Vietnamese-English Speech Recognition: Phoneme-Centric Model

-\textbf{Speech-to-Phone:} For the S2P model, we adopt the well-established Sequence-to-Sequence (Seq2Seq) paradigm \cite{sutskever2014sequence} for speech-to-text tasks due to its efficient architecture for learning complex acoustic features and mapping variable-length input speech to a sequence of phonemes.
-Specifically, the S2P model employs a pre-trained Encoder built on large-scale Vietnamese datasets that can capture rich acoustic feature extraction capabilities.
-Following the acoustic Encoder, different variants of Decoders are validated for generating phoneme sequences.
-Throughout our comprehensive experiments in our prior work in \cite{minh2025whisper}, we can figure out the most suitable Decoder for phoneme recognition as shown in the in Table \ref{tab:performance_results}.
+For the S2P model, we adopt the well-established Sequence-to-Sequence (Seq2Seq) paradigm \cite{sutskever2014sequence} for speech-to-text tasks due to its efficient architecture for learning complex acoustic features and mapping variable-length input speech to a sequence of phonemes.
+Specifically, the S2P model employs a pre-trained encoder built on large-scale Vietnamese datasets that can capture rich acoustic feature extraction capabilities.
+Following the acoustic encoder, different variants of decoders are validated for generating phoneme sequences.
+The overall process of S2P is formulated as follows:

+Given an input speech sequence $x_1, x_2, \dots, x_n$, where $n$ denotes the number of frames in the mel-spectrogram, the pre-trained encoder extracts contextual acoustic representations $H$.
+The subscript $no\_grad$ indicates that the encoder is frozen and used solely for feature extraction.
+The decoder then maps hidden state $H$ to the phoneme sequence $P$, modeling the acoustic-to-phoneme transformation.
+Based on the comprehensive experiments we identify the most suitable decoder for phoneme recognition, as summarized in Table \ref{tab:performance_results}.